Peter S. Arcidiacono

 - Ph.D., University of Wisconsin - Madison 1999

 - M.S., University of Wisconsin - Madison 1997

 - B.S., Willamette University 1993

-Maurel, AP, Altonji, J, and Arcidiacono, P. "The Analysis of Field Choice in College and Graduate School: Determinants and Wage Effects."
-Edited by E Hanushek, S Machin, and L Woessmann.
-In Handbook of the Economics of Education 5 (2016): 305-396.
+Maurel, A. P., J. Altonji, and P. Arcidiacono.
+“The Analysis of Field Choice in College and Graduate School: Determinants and Wage Effects.”
+Edited by E. Hanushek, S. Machin, and L. Woessmann.
+In Handbook of the Economics of Education 5 (2016): 305–96.

-Arcidiacono, P, Hotz, V, Maurel, A, and Romano, T. "Recovering Ex Ante Returns and Preferences for Occupations Using Subjective Expectations Data."
-Economic Research Initiatives at Duke (ERID) Working Paper, no. 178 (October 1, 2014).
-(Working Paper) Open Access Copy
+Arcidiacono, P., V. Hotz, A. Maurel, and T. Romano.
+“Recovering Ex Ante Returns and Preferences for Occupations Using Subjective Expectations Data.”
+Economic Research Initiatives at Duke (Erid) Working Paper, no. 178 (October 1, 2014).

-Collaborative Research: Leveraging Matched Administrative Datasets awarded by National Science Foundation (Investigator).
+Collaborative Research: Leveraging Matched Administrative Datasets to Improve Educational Practice and Long Run Life Outcomes: Toward Building a National Interdisciplinary Network awarded by National Science Foundation (Investigator).
 2012 to 2017

 Large State Space Issues in Dynamic Models awarded by National Science Foundation (Principal Investigator).
 2011 to 2014

 Applications of CCP Estimation to Dynamic Discrete Choice Models with Unobserved Heterogenity awarded by National Science Foundation (Principal Investigator).
 2007 to 2010